 The main treatment is to avoid the offending substance.
 However, your skin may also be sore, itchy and scaly so various initial treatments may be suggested to help clear your symptoms.

-If the inflamed skin is not too bad then just using a moisturiser frequently may be all that you need until the inflammation settles and the rash clears.
+If the inflamed or dry skin is not too bad then just using a moisturiser frequently may be all that you need until the inflammation settles and the rash clears.
 Soap substitutes may also be suggested.
 Instead of using soap, you may be advised to use a moisturising cream such as aqueous cream.

 Topical steroids are creams, ointments and lotions which contain steroid medicines.
 They work by reducing inflammation in the skin.
 They come in different brands and strengths.
 As a rule, you should use the mildest one that works.
 You can buy a mild steroid cream (hydrocortisone) from pharmacies, without a prescription.
 If a mild one does not work, a stronger one can be prescribed by your doctor.